 How long will this ticket stay on my “permanent record?”

-In Missouri, speeding tickets can be reduced to non-moving violations without ANY points on your record or a court appearance showing up on your record.
-However, if your ticket isn’t reduced to this non-moving offense, then the record will reflect that citation.
-Once you’ve paid your ticket, the traffic violation remains on your Missouri driving record for at least 3 years, maybe more.
+In Missouri, speeding tickets can be reduced to non-moving violations without ANY points on your record, and often without a court appearance.
+However, if your ticket isn’t reduced to this non-moving offense, then the record will reflect a guilty plea to the charge.
+Once you’ve paid your ticket, the traffic violation remains on your Missouri driving record for at least 3 years, maybe more, and can certainly effect insurance rates.

 Is my ticket a “misdemeanor?”

-It’s common for your speeding offense to appear as a misdemeanor.
+It’s common for your speeding offenses to appear as misdemeanors.
 You can learn about the difference between Class B Misdemeanors and Class C Misdemeanors online, or we can walk you through that information after you submit your ticket.
 If your case isn’t handled correctly, these misdemeanors could result in additional fines or even jail time.
-Avoid that by contacting after you’ve gotten a ticket in Missouri, so that we can walk you through your options.
+Avoid that by contacting us after you’ve gotten a ticket in Missouri, so that we can discuss your options.

 What about points on my license?

-When that happens, if you haven’t started working with us on your ticket, you should call our offices.
-We can help you understand and take the best action on your behalf!
+When that happens, if you haven’t started working with us on your ticket, you should call our office immediately.
+We can help you navigate these waters and likely restore your driving privileges!

 What if I don’t pay my speeding ticket?

-So, if you do not contest your ticket or pay the fine assigned, you will likely end up paying an even larger fine in the end.
+If you do not contest your ticket or pay the fine assigned by the due date, you will likely end up paying an even larger fine in the end.
 Plus, there are additional ramifications to consider when failing to contest or pay your ticket, including:

 How can I get help on my speeding ticket?

-That’s an easy one.
 Call us!
 We’re ready to help you navigate the process and will fight for your rights as a Missouri driver.
-We can help with a wide array of services, including DUI/DWI, speeding, possession, and license suspensions.
-We’re ready for your call today.
+We can help you with DUI/DWI, speeding, possession, other traffic violations, license suspensions and reinstatements, and personal injuries from auto accidents.
+We’re ready for your call today: 636-462-7867.
 Contact us online or call our offices to get started!